FreeAndFair/Qubie/README.md

 The TBD methodology is documented in several papers published by Joe Kiniry and his coauthors, available via http://www.kindsoftware.com/.
+In particular, read "Secret Ninja Formal Methods" and "A Verification-centric Software Development Process for Java", both of which were written with Dan Zimmerman.

 In general, a system is comprised of: